 Freeze the sauce, or eat Chinese food for two more nights.

 The second night, which is really your third meal with this sauce, you can cook up 1-1/2 to 2 pounds ground beef in a large skillet.
-Add frozen veggies or sauteed onions or mushrooms, whatever else you like.
-When the meat and veggies are mostly cooked, add the remaining sauce and cook to combine for a 2-3 minutes.
+Add zucchini or sautéed onions or mushrooms, whatever else you like.
+When the meat and veggies are mostly cooked, add the remaining sauce and cook to combine for 2 to 3 minutes.
 This is yummy.
 It’s goulash-y and super comforting.
 I put it in my daughter’s thermos for lunch one day and she came home saying, “What was that in my lunch today?
 That was so good.”
 Ha!
-Meal 3 on the same sauce, but it tastes new and different. 🙂
+Meal three on the same sauce, but it tastes new and different. 🙂

-Super happy food, this — easy, comforting, kids like it, etc. etc. etc.
+Super happy food, this — easy, comforting, kids like it, etc. etc.

 Eat on, friends!
 Enjoy, with love.